Isn’t it time you found and kept good employees that care about the business as much as you do?

 Often times due to believing you can’t find good help and thinking it will be difficult to find a good person, you settle.

 Finding great people to work for you doesn’t have to be hard.
 It can take time though and having an effective hiring process is crucially important to increasing your company’s productivity and net profits.
+One of the most important parts of finding and hiring the right people is to set the bar high from the beginning.

 The most important part is reading every resume, and calling every single one that might be a possibility.
 You need to weed out the ones who are clearly not a good fit and call every single person who could be a possible a candidate to fill your position.
 I know it’s more work to make all those calls, and schedule all those interviews, but it’s important.